pisv/gethandly.wiki-playground/Step-One.md

     {
         super.setUp();
-        setUpProject("Test001"); // a predefined project with Foo nature setUpProject("SimpleProject"); // and another without Foo nature }
+        setUpProject("Test001"); // a predefined project with Foo nature setUpProject("SimpleProject"); // another one without Foo nature }
 }
 ```

-The inherited `setUpProject` method creates a new project in the run-time
+The inherited `setUpProject` method creates a new project in the runtime
 workspace by copying the project's content from the `workspace` folder of
 the test fragment.
 It returns the created and opened `IProject`.